NeurodataWithoutBorders/neurodatawithoutborders.github.io/_pages/best_practices.md

 recommend that you add a new column to the electrodes table called `'location_target'`, set those values to the original intended target, and alter the values of `'location'` to match the histology results.

-It is preferable to use established ontologies instead of lab conventions for indicating anatomical region.
+* **Use established ontologies for naming areas** It is preferable to use established ontologies instead of lab conventions for indicating anatomical region.
 We recommend the Allen Brain Atlas terms for mice, and you may use either the full name or the abbreviation (do not make up your own terms.)

 The location column of the electrodes table is required.
 If you do not know the location of an electrode, use `'unknown'`.

 ## Naming of neurodata_types
-Many of the
-[neurodata_types](https://nwb-schema.readthedocs.io/en/latest/format_description.html#neurodata-type-assigning-types-to-specifications)
-in NWB:N allow you to set their name to something other than the default name.
+* **As a default, name class instances with the same name as the class.** Many of the [neurodata_types](https://nwb-schema.readthedocs.io/en/latest/format_description.html#neurodata-type-assigning-types-to-specifications) in NWB:N allow you to set their name to something other than the default name.
 This allows multiple objects of the same type to be stored side-by-side and allows data writers to provide human-readable information about the contents of the neurodata_type.
 If appropriate, simply use the name of the neurodata_type as the name of that object.
 For instance, if you are placing an [`ElectricalSeries`](https://nwb-schema.readthedocs.io/en/latest/format.html#electricalseries) object in `/acquisition` that holds voltage traces for a multichannel recording, consider simply naming that object `"ElectricalSeries"`.
 This is the `default_name` for that object, and naming it like this will increase your chances that analysis and visualization tools will operate seamlessly with you data.

-If you need to place other data of the same neurodata_type, you will need to choose another name.
+* **Names are not for storing meta-data.** If you need to place other data of the same neurodata_type, you will need to choose another name.
 Keep in mind that meta-data should not be stored solely in the name of objects.
 It is OK to name an object something like "ElectricalSeries_large_array" however the name alone is not sufficient documentation.
 In this case, the source of the signal will be clear from the device of the rows from the linked electrodes table region, and you should also include any important distinguishing information in the `description` field of the object.
 Make an effort to make meta-data as explicit as possible.
 Good names help users but do not help applications parse your file.

-When creating a custom name, using the forward slash (`/`) is not allowed, as this can confuse `h5py` and lead to the creation of an additional group.
+* **'/' is not allowed in names.** When creating a custom name, using the forward slash (`/`) is not allowed, as this can confuse `h5py` and lead to the creation of an additional group.
 Instead of including a forward slash in the name, please use "`Over`" like in [`DfOverF`](https://nwb-schema.readthedocs.io/en/latest/format.html#dfoverf).

 ### Naming of processing modules
-In NWB:N version [ver], optional [ProcessingModules](https://nwb-schema.readthedocs.io/en/latest/format.html#sec-processingmodule) will be added to increase standardization of processing module names.
+* **Give preference to default processing module names.** In NWB:N version [ver], optional [ProcessingModules](https://nwb-schema.readthedocs.io/en/latest/format.html#sec-processingmodule) will be added to increase standardization of processing module names.
 These names mirror the extension module names: "ecephys", "icephys", "behavior", "ophys", "misc".
 We encourage the use of these defaults, but there may be some cases when deviating from this pattern is appropriate.
 For instance, if there is a processing step that involves data from multiple modalities, or if the user wants to compare two